RUNDONGLIAO/Integrate-framework-for-on-grid-PV-systems-in-rural-China/README.md

 # Usage guidelines

 # Credits and contact
-If you have any questions about the code please feel free contact Rundong Liao.
+If you have any questions about the code please feel free contact Rundong Liao(mailto:RundongLiao@outlook.com).

 # Citation
 If you use the code derived from it in academic work, please cite: